 Various factors can lead to the development of a C5-C6 Disc Bulge.
 Some of them are mentioned below:

-1. Age-Related Degeneration: The natural ageing process is one of the primary causes of the C5-C6 Disc Bulge.
+- Age-Related Degeneration: The natural ageing process is one of the primary causes.
 The disc in the cervical spine lose their water content and elasticity with time.
 It makes them more susceptible to herniation or bulging.

-2. Injury or Trauma: Sports-related injuries or accidental falls can create a force on the neck which can lead to Disc Bulge.
+- Injury or Trauma: Sports-related injuries or accidental falls can create a force on the neck, which can lead to a Disc Bulge.

-3. Repetitive Strain and Occupational factors: Poor body posture, prolonged sitting and bad ergonomics, especially in those involved in prolonged screen exposure are important causes of disc bulges and prolapse in modern times.
+- Repetitive Strain and Occupational factors: Poor body posture, prolonged sitting and bad ergonomics, especially in those involved in prolonged screen exposure, are important causes of disc bulges and prolapse in modern times.

 Symptoms Related to C5-C6 Disc Bulge